 - C229010 Exploring Quilts -Exhibits and Computer Exploration.
 Illustrate some aspect of quilts or quilt making.
 Examples include, but are not limited to language arts, quilts of different cultures, chemistry, design, preservation, history, and construction, math conversion of patterns, textiles/fabrics, computerization, and entrepreneurship.
 History may include history of an old quilt or a newly made quilt, or history/research of a particular style of quilt (such as Baltimore album quilts, Amish quilts, other).
 Exhibit may include 14"x22" poster, notebook, CD, Power point, Prezi, DVD, YouTube or other technique.
 All items in an exhibit must be attached together and labeled.
-No quilted items should be entered in this class. - C229020 Quilt Design other than Fabric: Two- or three-dimensional item with quilt design made using medium other than fabric, such as stained glass, paper, etc. Quilt Designs other than Fabric Supporting information is required for this exhibit.
+No quilted items should be entered in this class. - C229020 Quilt Design other than Fabric: Two- or three-dimensional item with quilt design made using medium other than fabric, such as a wooden quilt block, stained glass, paper, etc. Quilt Designs other than Fabric Supporting information is required for this exhibit.
 Information must also include elements or principles of design used and steps taken to complete project.
 Exhibits without supporting information will be dropped a ribbon placing.
-Tag templates can be found at https://extension.unl.edu/statewide/centralsandhills/pdfs/Fairbook/Home%20Environment %20Tag.pdf and click on Home Environment Exhibit Tags link. - C229021 Barn Quilt created that is less than 4'x 4'.
+Tag templates can be found at - C229021 Barn Quilt created that is less than 4'x 4'.
 Supporting information is required for this exhibit.
 Information must also include elements or principles of design used and steps taken to complete project.
 Exhibits without supporting information will be dropped a ribbon placing. - C229022 Barn Quilt created that is 4'x 4'or larger.
 Supporting information is required for this exhibit.
 Information must also include elements or principles of design used and steps taken to complete project.
-Exhibits without supporting information will be dropped a ribbon placing. - C229030 Computer Exploration Poster or notebook with a minimum of six computer generated quilt designs or color variations on a quilt design.
-Include information of type of program used, process used to generate designs, or how you used color to create different quilt designs.
-Size of poster or notebook suitable for the exhibit. - C229040 Wearable Art Quilted clothing or accessory which must have a recognizable amount of quilting and may include fabric manipulation.
+Exhibits without supporting information will be dropped a ribbon placing. - C229030 Computer Exploration Exhibit may be a 14 inch x 22 inch poster or a three-ring notebook that is 8.5 inches x 11 inches, with a minimum of six computer generated quilt designs or color variations on a quilt design.
+Include information on type of program used, process used to generate designs, or how you used color to create different quilt designs. - C229040 Wearable Art Quilted clothing or accessory which must have a recognizable amount of quilting and may include fabric manipulation.
 Quilting must be done by 4-H'er.
 On a half sheet of 8 1⁄2 x 11-inch paper, tell how you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc. - C229041 Inter-Generational Quilt A quilt made by a 4-H member and family members or friends of different generations.
 On a half sheet of 8 1⁄2 x 11-inch paper, include an explanation answering the following questions: A) How was the quilt planned and who did what in the construction of the quilt?
 B) How did you select the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.?
 What did you learn that you can use on your next project? - C229042 Service Project Quilt A quilt constructed by a 4-H member or group to be donated to a worthy cause.
 On a half sheet of 8 1⁄2 × 11-inch paper, include an explanation answering the following questions: A) Why was the quilt constructed and who will receive the donated quilt?
 B) How did you select the design and fabrics used including whether or not you used a kit, jelly roll, charm squares, etc.?
 C) What did you do and what was done by others?
 D) What did you learn that you can use on your next project?